 Transferring jobs within your municipality

-Standard Transfer Rules Under the Standard Transfer Rules, if you transfer from one division to another, you must participate in the open, active retirement plan of the new division.
+Under the Standard Transfer Rules, if you transfer from one division to another (or return to the employer and are rehired), you must participate in the open, active retirement plan of the new division.

-If the Alternative Transfer Rules apply, you’ll need to complete the Alternative Transfer Member Certification (Form 35 C) and return it to your employer.
+You’ll also need to complete the Participant Transfer Certification for Same Employer (Form 35b) and return it to your employer.

 If you move to a new position or new division within your municipality, your MERS account will move and grow with you if that division offers the program in which you’re enrolled.

 But, if the new division doesn’t offer the program, your account will stay safe with us.
 You’ll be able to access it once you’ve separated from your employer, based on the provisions of your program.
-Please refer to your program handbook for more information, available here.
+Please refer to your program handbook for more information.